Devcon324/Resume/README.md

 # Resume

-This repository contains a consistently up-to-date version of my.
+This repository contains a consistently up-to-date version of my Resume.